Maintaining safety is a team effort.

 • maintenance of equity for high-poverty schools

-Avoid construction by using ready supplies
+Avoid construction

 Simple: schools need to offer handwashing sinks in every classroom